 If you wish to work a coffee machine you need to have barista training

-To serve alcohol, an RSA is required.
-Hospitality Service Staff for the Opening Night Event (3 August) need be confident with tray service, fast and able workers, and be physically mobile.
+To serve alcohol, a current NSW RSA is required.
+Hospitality Service Staff for the Opening Night Event (Thursday 4 August) need be confident with tray service, fast and able workers, and be physically mobile.

 For marquee supervisors/venue coordinators who will be managing volunteer staff, leadership and previous Byron WF experience is required.
 These roles are open to experienced Festival volunteers (ByronWF or other festivals) and/or require approval from the Volunteer Co-ordinator